PSORLab/EAGO.jl/docs/src/quick_start/medium.md

 # Medium-Difficulty Example

-This example is also provided [here as a Jupyter Notebook](https://github.com/PSORLab/EAGO-notebooks/blob/master/notebooks/custom_quasiconvex.ipynb)
+This example is also provided [here as a Jupyter Notebook](https://github.com/PSORLab/EAGO-notebooks/blob/master/notebooks/custom_quasiconvex.ipynb).

-In this example, we'll adapt EAGO to implement the bisection-based algorithm used to solve a quasiconvex optimization problem<sup>1</sup:
+In this example, we'll adapt EAGO to implement the bisection-based algorithm used to solve a quasiconvex optimization problem presented in [[1](#references)]:

 ![Equation 1](qc_Equation_1.png)